- Nicholas Pihl

 Stocks are pretty similar.
 One retiree might be liquidating part of their portfolio to pay for groceries, while another retiree might be selling the exact same stock to pay for a kitchen remodel.
 The first seller might be forced to take any price they can get, but the second one might be more stubborn about getting a good price.
 Maybe they'd sell at $40/share, but not at $30/share.
 Both these people are behaving reasonably for their situation.

-Sometimes, the market itself impacts the way people think about their investments.
+Sometimes, the "market price" itself influences the decision making of normal folks.
 People get used to the market going up, because sometimes it goes up for several years in a row with only minor hick-ups.
 They expect more of the same, and hold on longer than they otherwise would.
 Whereas they might rationally sell at, say, $100/share to pay for their kitchen remodel, they might hold on to their stock well beyond that point.
 It feels like free money when stocks keep going up.
 Ironically, this absence of sellers allows the market to keep going up beyond what is sustainable, and eventually, a new imbalance forms.

 At those high prices, few buyers remain who are willing to pay up for that stock.
 Meanwhile, a larger number of sellers are enticed to sell at prices that are attractive for them.
 This imbalance pushes down the stock price until new buyers can be found.
 Sometimes, very few buyers are available, and the stock price drops quickly.